Nathaniel Edwards (soccer)

-Nathaniel Edwards (born October 18, 2002) is a Canadian soccer player who plays as a defender for Toronto FC in Major League Soccer.
+Nathaniel Edwards (born October 18, 2002) is a Canadian soccer player who plays as a forward for Canadian Premier League club Cavalry FC.

 Early life

 Edwards grew up in Brampton, Ontario.
 He played youth soccer with Brampton East SC, Bolton Wanderers SC, and Vaughan Azzurri.

 College career

 In 2020, Edwards began attending Purdue University Fort Wayne, where he played for the men's soccer team.
 He was named to the Horizon League Academic Honor Roll in the Fall of 2021 and Spring of 2022.

 For his senior season, Edwards transferred to Syracuse University to play for the men's soccer team.
 On September 29, 2023, he scored his first goal for Syracuse in a loss to the Duke Blue Devils.
 On October 18, he recorded his first multi-assist game, recording assists on both goals in a 2-0 victory over the Yale Bulldogs.
 At the end of the season, he earned Academic All-District Honors and was named to the ACC All-Academic Team.